1949 Tangail South by-election: Aftermath

 During the election campaign, some distributed copies of Shamsul Huq's manifesto reached the government.
 Following the announcement of the results, the government filed a case to annul the by-election.
 As the manifesto had not been approved by the prison authorities of Dhubri Jail, the plaintiff claimed that Bhashani's signature was forged.
 A tribunal of three members was formed for the case, and it ordered that Huq not be granted his seat until the case was resolved.
 Later, Huseyn Shaheed Suhrawardy, convenor of the All-Pakistan Awami League, came to Dacca to represent Huq in court.
 In 1950, the court declared the by-election null and void.

 Alarmed by the result of the by-election, the East Bengal government refrained from organizing any by-elections for the 35 vacant seats in the province until 1954.
-Before the by-election was officially annulled, on 23 June 1949, Shamsul Huq, along with several other members of the PML, formed the East Pakistan Awami Muslim League (later the East Pakistan Awami League, abbreviated as AL).
+The unprecedented victory in the by-election encouraged the grassroots workers of the provincial Muslim League.
+As a result of which, before the by-election was officially annulled, on 23 June 1949, Shamsul Huq, along with several other members of the PML, formed the East Pakistan Awami Muslim League (later the East Pakistan Awami League, abbreviated as AL).
 (Note: At that time, Huq was made the general secretary of the newly formed party.)
 On 4 December 1953, with the goal of contesting the 1954 provincial election, the AL joined with the Krishak Sramik Party (KSP), Nizam-e-Islam Party (NIP), and Ganatantri Dal (GD) to form an alliance called the United Front (UF).
 The alliance issued a 21-point manifesto, the final point of which included a promise to organize a by-election within every three months of a provincial seat becoming vacant.